- 1 The Logon List

 Performance Monitoring Criteria

 Avionics will be added to the list of 'Logon Ineligible Avionics' if they are observed to have a PA rate 50% worse than comparable aircraft over an extended period of time (4 months) and where there is a reasonable sample size on which to judge performance (at least 250 hours of usage).
+As from January 2021 avionics will also be considered for the 'Logon Ineligible Avionics' list if they have a 95th percentile Technical Round Trip Delay (TRTD) greater than 16 seconds (the requirement) and are than 150% of the overall 95th percentile TRTD for all aircraft on the Logon List.

 ‘Comparable aircraft’ means that the aircraft against which the performance is being compared have other factors in common e.g. are using the same ACSP, have other avionic components in common and are operating in similar environments so that we can be confident the avionics is the cause of the poor performance.
 Avionics where poor performance is observed but for which it is not possible to identify a suitably large set of comparable aircraft will be placed on the list of 'Avionics with performance concerns’ until such time as it is possible to confirm conclusively that the poor performance is due to the avionics (in which case it will be added to the 'Logon Ineligible Avionics') or until it is possible to conclude that the avionics are not the cause of the poor performance.
 A record of decisions is being maintained.